ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 </div>

-Getting a message inside a controller
+Getting a message in your code
 ----------------------------------

 Ninja provides the message through the class Messages.